 A system-wide night theme would let iOS look and feel great throughout the day, and be a huge accessibility benefit.

 It makes the iPhone and iPad look clean and spacious, which is fine for everyday use.
-When it comes to low-light situations, though — like the home theater or the bedroom — that intensity is enough to get you yelled at or hit with a pillow.
+When it comes to low-light situations, though — like the home theater or the bedroom — the intensity is enough to get you yelled at or hit with a pillow.
 When it comes to accessibility, it's also enough to contribute toward eyestrain.

 Apple's iBooks already has a proper dark mode: You can manually switch it on or set it to turn on automatically at night.
 Rather than invert colors, it sets them appropriately for low-light conditions.
 It makes the white background black, the black text light gray, and blue and green tint colors the right shades of gray.
 Importantly, it leaves pictures, photos, and other graphics as they were, so they maintain the proper colors.

-Maps has gone dark as well, which helps when navigating at night.
+Likewise Maps, which helps when navigating at night.